How to tell if a cat is pregnant: signs, stages & care

 You can also ask your vet to confirm the pregnancy with an ultrasound after around four weeks.

-After you have the pregnancy confirmed by your vet, you should avoid picking up your cat.
+After you have the pregnancy confirmed by your vet, you should avoid picking up your cat, as this is not only potentially uncomfortable for the mother but is risky for the health of the growing kittens.

 Late stage (weeks 7–9)